-Ditch the comfort of your bed to sleep in your car, outside in your backyard, or on your couch on Thursday 28 October, in support of the 6,000 young people in Victoria with no place to call home.
-To say thank you, we'll be putting on a live stream gig headlined by Dan Sultan to say thank you!
+Ditch the comfort of your bed to sleep in your car, your backyard, or on your couch in support of the 6,000 young people in Victoria with no place to call home.
+While our main Live Stream Gig took place on Thursday 28 October, there are still many people participating in this event througout November.

-So grab your tent, sleeping bag, blankets, or swag, get the whole household involved and sign up today.
+Grab your tent, sleeping bag, blankets, or swag, and get the whole household involved.

 Help put youth homelessness to bed

-Camp out in your backyard, on your couch, your balcony, car or floor and sleep out on Thursday 28 October to help put youth homelessness to bed.
+Camp out in your backyard, on your couch, your balcony, car or floor and sleep out on a night that suits you to help put youth homelessness to bed.
 We know it’s not the MCG, and we know you won’t have the best night’s sleep, but you’ll be CHOOSING to sleep out, a luxury that many of the young people we support don’t have.